snandasena/finding-lane-lines-on-the-road/README.md

 ```

-Using average_slope_intercept function, we can calculate average slope and intercept for the left lane and right lane.
-To draw the lanes, slope and intecept neet to be converted into pixel values.
+Using average_slope_intercept function, we can calculate the average slope and intercept for the left lane and right lane.
+To draw the lanes, slope and intercept need to be converted into pixel values.

 ```python
 def make_line_points(y1, y2, line):